lcazalbasu/mock-response-interceptor/README.md

 # mock-response-interceptor

-An OkHttp interceptor that replaces HTTP responses with mock ones
+The [MockResponseInterceptor] is an OkHttp interceptor that allows you to mock the response of a request.

 If you are using the [MockResponseInterceptor] in a test environment, you can use the **[Mock] annotation to enable or disable the mock response**.